includeos/mothership_documentation/Mothership-server.rst

     $ ./mothership serve --noservertls --serverauth none

-**Note**: If you want to disable authentication and TLS, you also need to update a constant in the mothership_client so that a Login-button will not be displayed when you visit the Mothership website:
+.. note:: If you want to disable authentication and TLS, you also need to update a constant in the mothership_client so that a Login-button will not be displayed when you visit the Mothership website:

 ::